 Once you have a MIT Supercloud account there are a number of steps you can take to prepare for the tutorial that we provide to all users.
 Please read the material and follow the instrutions below.
 Completing the instructions are not a prerequisite for the tutorial, but will help you get the most out of it.
 Please take note of any questions you have or issues you experience so that we can discuss them at the tutorial.
 If you get stuck you cannot wait until the tutorial please send us an email describing what you were trying to do, what you tried, and any result or error that occurred.
 Copying and pasting the commands you ran and the output you recieve is really helpful, even if it long and ugly.

 This is a brief overview of how to get started.
 We have more extensive matieral in the How to Use section of this site (some of this material links to those pages).
-If you are interested in learning more, we recommend that you take our online course "Introduction to High Performance Scientific Workflows".
-For more information on the course and how to access it click on the "Online Courses" link in the left panel.
+This material and more is presnted in the "Using the MIT Supercloud" course on the LLx Platform.
+Even more material about using HPC Systems in general is provided in the "Practical HPC (Self Paced)" course.
+Both of these courses are self paced, can be accessed anytime, and are kept up to date.
+For more information on the courses and how to access them click on the "Online Courses" link in the left panel.

 Logging in Via ssh